Esthetician School in Ottawa: Programs and How to Enroll

 Esthetician Programs Available in Ottawa

-Medical Aesthetics Diploma.
-This advanced program builds on aesthetics fundamentals and adds clinical training in laser therapy, chemical peels, microneedling, LED light therapy, and injectable support.
-Medical aestheticians work in dermatology clinics, plastic surgery offices, and medical spas.
-This is the fastest-growing segment of the aesthetics industry in Ottawa.
+The Medical Aesthetics Diploma builds on the advanced aesthetics foundation with training in laser therapy, intense pulsed light (IPL), chemical peels, microneedling, and injectable support.
+Medical estheticians work in dermatology clinics, plastic surgery offices, and medical spas.
+This program prepares you for the fastest-growing segment of the aesthetics industry.

 How Much Does Esthetician School Cost in Ottawa

-Tuition for aesthetics programs in Ontario ranges from $8,000 to $25,000 depending on the program length and school.
-CIDESCO-accredited programs typically fall in the mid-to-upper range because the training standards, equipment, and instructor qualifications are higher.
+Tuition for aesthetics diploma programs in Ontario ranges from $10,000 to $25,000, depending on program length and specialization.
+Medical aesthetics programs are typically at the higher end because they include additional clinical hours and specialized equipment training.

 When comparing costs, factor in what the tuition includes.
-Some schools charge separately for kits, supplies, and exam fees.
-Ask for a full cost breakdown before enrolling anywhere.
+Some schools charge extra for kits, supplies, or exam fees.
+Ask for a full cost breakdown before enrolling so you can make an accurate comparison.

 How to Enroll at Gina's College Ottawa

 Step 4: Register and start.
-Once accepted, you confirm your enrollment and receive your start date, supply list, and orientation details.
+Once accepted, you will receive your start date, supply list, and orientation details.
+The Ottawa campus maintains small class sizes, so early registration is recommended for your preferred start date.

 Career Paths After Graduating in Ottawa